percy/cli/packages/cli-command/README.md

   <summary>Remapping deprecated arguments</summary><br>

-When providing a tuple, the version is the first option of the tuple, while the second option can be an alternate flag to use, or a recomendation message to display when the deprecation warning is logged.
+When providing a tuple, the version is the first option of the tuple, while the second option can be an alternate flag to use, or a recommendation message to display when the deprecation warning is logged.
 Given an alternate flag, the value will be automatically mapped to the corresponding flag's attribute name on the `callback` argument's `flags` property.